Code-Institute-Submissions/finnahern-dev-blog_AprResub/README.md

 - ### Homepage/Blog post list

-All posts are listed newest first.
+Users are first greeted with the home page which lists a preview of all post objects from the database from the newest descending.
 The page features pagination so if there are more than 4 posts in the database it will create secondary pages with navigation links.
 Each post on the list features the title of the post, which is a link to individual post's view page, the publish date and time, the author and a truncated preview of the first 30 words.

 ![Home](screenshots/home.PNG)